ControlSystemStudio/org.csstudio.sns/README.md

 cs-studio-SNS
 =============

-SNS specific additions, build, … for CS-Studio
+SNS specific additions and build for CS-Studio